sourcegraph/about/content/blogposts/2024/anatomy-of-a-coding-assistant.md

 ---

+## A note on evals

+Over time, we've developed many ways to evaluate different context-fetching methods as well as the underlying LLM models.

+For example, we have:
+- a set of ~90 queries we run against open source repos to test the efficiacy of our chat system
+- an internal leaderboard that automatically evaluates large language models' effectiveness at the features I mentioned above
+- lots and lots of tests that hit our default models and assert various things like non-hallucination, LLMs staying in character, etc.

+We've found that developing these testing frameworks is a crucial part of making sure we can keep making progress in our product quality.

+---

 ## Further room for improvement

 Even though creating and polishing a context fetching mechanism for each of these features has taken a lot of work, we must admit that there’s still a lot of room for improvement.